headerx/laravel-jetstream-passport/README.md

 ```

-7. finally, in one of you application's service providers, add passport routes and define your tokens' scopes, and set up jetstream to use the passport scopes, example:
+7. finally, in one of you application's service providers, add passport routes and define scopes for your passport tokens, and set up jetstream to use them, example:

 ```php
 <?php